maplibre/martin/README.md

 DATABASE_URL=postgres://postgres@localhost/db cargo run
 ```

+Open `tests/debug.html` for debugging.
 By default, martin will be available at [localhost:3000](http://localhost:3000/index.json)

 Make your changes, and check if all the tests are running